|+ ||Player and Team Registrations|

 |+ ||Trash issues|

-At the 4 June captains meeting, it was determined that action needed to be taken due to the amount of trash left on fields by players and spectators.
+Action needed to be taken due to the amount of trash left on fields by players and spectators.
 Referees and officials will note trash remaining after games or game sets, excessive trash will be rewarded with an executive yellow card given to the captains of teams that were involved or played on that field that day.
 While this is not entirely equitable, it is the only method to curtail the trash residue through involvement of all teams.
 If this is not curbed, then prices for all have to go up to compensate for the increased cost of trash pickup.

 |+ ||Division enforcement|